dkfbasel/scratch/readme.md

 dependencies until an official vendoring solution is available.

 Tests should be created in respective test files and should employ the package github.com/smartystreets/goconvey.
+However, goconvey should not be installed in the vendor folder but directly in your gopath (i.e. with go get).

 Configuration should be stored in a separate config.yaml file.
 It should also be possible to overwrite the configuration with environment variables.
 The package github.com/jinzhu/configor can be used for this.

 For error handling the package github.com/pkg/errors should be used.
-This will allow to add some context to errors.
+This will allow to add context to errors.

 Please use the package github.com/uber-go/zap to create structured logs.
 Logs should be sent to the standard out, so it is possible to later collect all